 Unfortunately, few of these claims have been supported by scientific evidence, and many go against current nutrition science.
 For example, for those without formally-diagnosed allergies, opting for ‘free-from’ options offers little to no nutritional advantage.
 When we remove certain foods from our diet, we replace them with others, many of which have been highly processed, and often contain added fats or sugars – a dietary pattern we know is a risk factor not only for physical but also for mental disorders.

-By excluding whole grains, legumes, or high quality red meat from our daily diet, we may miss out on a beneficial mix of nutrients (i.e. antioxidants, fibre, zinc), which have been associated with mental health benefits, longevity, and the and the prevention of disease.
-While theoretically, we may be able to replace them with nutritious alternatives that improve the quality of our diet, very few of us are meeting the minimum dietary recommendations.
-When we include foods from each food group, we gain a wider range of nutritional benefits from a variety of food combinations – a benefit to both our gut bugs and brains.
+By excluding food groups from our daily diet, we may miss out on a beneficial mix of nutrients which can impact our mental and physical health.
+While theoretically we may be able to replace them with nutritious alternatives that improve the quality of our diet, very few of us are meeting the minimum dietary recommendations.
+When we include foods from each food group, we gain a wider range of nutritional benefits from a variety of food combinations – a benefit to our gut microbiome, body and brain.

 A healthy diet across the lifespan and food as nourishment

 The consequences of excluding major food groups are not merely physical; classifying foods as ‘good’ and ‘bad’ has a psychological impact on our approach to food.
 When we restrict, eating may be associated with feelings of guilt or anxiety, rather than enjoyment or nourishment.
-As researchers, clinicians and educators, we can highlight the benefits of ‘adding in’ to our diet (vegetables, fibre, legumes, good fats), rather than restricting.
+As researchers, clinicians and educators, we can highlight the benefits of ‘adding in’ to our diet (e.g. vegetables, fibre, legumes and healthy fats), rather than restricting.

 So what should we be eating?